yetzt/odr/readme.md

 `Open Data Repository` specifies a git repository structure to store open data.
 This is version `0.0.1` of the specification.

+The intent of this spec is to make open data accessible, portable and easily usable with software.
+This is achieved with machine readable metadata, univied access via git and strict license requirements.

 ## Repository

 The data, license and metadata must be contained in a git repository and provided via git.

+## Data

+The data format should comply with the [Open Format Definition](http://opendefinition.org/ofd/)

+## License

+The repository must contain a file with the full license text.
+This file must be named `LICENSE` for a plain text formatted license or `LICENSE.md` for a markdown formatted license.
+The license must be an [Open Definition Approved License](http://opendefinition.org/licenses/)

+## Readme

+The repository must contain a file with a description of the data and it's format.
+This file must be named `README.md` and it's contents must be markdown formatted text.

 ## Metadata